Safety 📅 2026-03-21 ⏱ 7 min read

 Eyes and Pupils

-AI often generates asymmetric pupil shapes, mismatched eye reflections, or pupils that don't reflect the same light source.
-Zoom in — real eyes have consistent, matching reflections.
-AI eyes frequently don't.
+AI often generates asymmetric pupil shapes, mismatched eye reflections, or pupils that do not reflect the same light source.
+Zoom in and compare both eyes carefully.
+In real photos, reflections often line up more naturally, while synthetic images are more likely to drift.

 Hair Boundaries